 Yes, a portable version is available that can run directly from a USB drive without installation.

 Frhed is lighter and open source, while HxD offers more advanced features for very large files.
-The choice depends on your needs.
+The better choice depends on your specific needs.

 Closing Thoughts

 Frhed remains one of the best choices if you need a lightweight and portable hex editor for Windows.
-Its open source nature, small size, and practical feature set make it ideal for developers, IT technicians, and anyone who needs a fast binary file editor without unnecessary bloat.
+Its open source design, small size, and practical feature set make it ideal for developers and IT professionals who want a fast binary file editor without unnecessary overhead.

-If you're looking for a powerful but simple hexidecimal editing tool that you can easily run from a USB flash drive, I think this tool is probably worth adding to your toolkit.
-For those who need advanced features for handling massive files, you may also want to consider HxD as a companion option.
+If you are looking for a simple yet capable hexadecimal editing tool that runs from a USB flash drive, this one might be worth adding to your USB toolkit.
+Users who require more advanced handling of extremely large files may also consider HxD as a complementary option.

-Download a copy today and start editing binary files with a free, reliable, and portable hex editing utility.
+Download a copy today and start editing binary files with a free, reliable, and portable hex file editing tool.